securitywithoutborders/guide-to-quick-forensics/windows/processes.md

 ### 4. Look for processes of applications that should be visible

-Another technique often used by attackers is called [Process Hollowing](https://attack.mitre.org/techniques/T1093/).
+Among the many techniques often used by attackers there is, for example, [Process Hollowing](https://attack.mitre.org/techniques/T1093/).
 Process Hollowing consists in launching a legitimate application (such as Internet Explorer or Google Chrome), emptying its memory and replacing it with malicious code, which will then be executed.
 This is normally done to hide the malicious code, make it appear as a legitimate application (which would then only be an empty shell), evade applications firewall and perhaps evade some other security products.

 For exampe, if you see a running `iexplore.exe` process, when there is obviously no open Internet Explorer window, you should consider this a worrying sign.